This page tells you about the cancer drug lenalidomide and its possible side effects. There is information about

 - Common side effects

-Lenalidomide (pronounced len-a-lid-oh-mide) is a type of biological therapy drug.
-It is also known by its brand name, Revlimid.
+Lenalidomide (pronounced len-a-lid-oh-mide) is also known by its brand name, Revlimid.

 Lenalidomide is a treatment for myeloma and blood disorders called myelodysplastic syndromes.
 You may also have it as part of clinical trials for other types of cancer.